captn3m0/codechef/_problems/medium/KNIGHTS.md

 <pre>4
 11

-</pre>The following image represents the chessboard and a possible solution to the second test case:![nn#_n
+</pre>The following image represents the chessboard and a possible solution to the second test case:
+![nn#_n
 #n_#n
 ##__n
 _n_##